mrossini-ethz/parseq/README.md

 ## Upcoming features
 These features _may_ be implemented in the future:

+ * Support for rule parameters in parsing expressions other than literal terminals and nonterminals.
  * Short forms for combined nonterminals, e.g.
    * `(? (and ...))`
    * `(? (or ...))`